Instruments & The ISIM

 The ISIM is the heart of the James Webb Space Telescope, what engineers call the main payload.
-This is the unit that will will house the four main instruments that will detect light from distant stars and galaxies, and planets orbiting other stars.
-The structure (pictured left) is like a chassis in a car providing support for the engine and other components.
+It houses the four main instruments that will detect light from distant stars and galaxies, and planets orbiting other stars.

 Integrating four major instruments and numerous subsystems into one payload, the ISIM, is a daunting endeavor.
 To simplify integration, engineers have divided the ISIM into three regions.